This post is sponsored by Shaw’s. All opinions are my own.

 How To Make?

 - Cook the quinoa: I believe that the best way to make quinoa taste good is to cook it in vegetable stock after rinsing it.
-I cooked my quinoa in a pressure cooker but you can cook it in a rice cooker or on the stove top as well.
+I cooked my quinoa in a pressure cooker but you can cook it in a rice cooker, microwave or on the stove top as well.

-- Make the salad dressing: Place all salad dressing in a jar and give it a whisk until it is creamy.
+- Make the salad dressing: While the quinoa cooks make the dressing.
+Place all salad dressing in a jar (or a small bowl) and give it a whisk until it is creamy.

-- Assemble the salad: Place the now-cooked quinoa in a large salad bowl and top it off with all the vegetables.
+- Assemble the salad: Place the now-cooked quinoa in a large salad bowl and top it off with all the chopped veggies.

 - Drizzle it with the dressing: Pour the dressing over the salad and give it a gentle toss.